Centreville, Maryland minor league baseball history: History

-Eastern Shore League 1937–1941
+1937 to 1941: Eastern Shore League

 Minor league baseball began in Centreville, Maryland in 1937.
 After disbanding in 1928, the Class D level Eastern Shore League resumed play in 1937 and expanded the league from six franchises to eight.

-The 1937 Centreville Colts made the league Finals as they played their initial season, joining the eight–team league and playing as an affiliate of the Philadelphia Phillies.
-The Centerville Colts finished 4th in the 1937 Eastern Shore League regular season with a record of 52–43 under Manager Ed O'Rourke.
-The Colts finished 6.0 games behind the 1st place Salisbury Indians in the standings.
+The 1937 Centreville Colts made the league Finals as they played their initial season, joining the eight–team league and playing as an affiliate of the Boston Red Sox.
+The Centerville Colts finished fourth in the 1937 Eastern Shore League regular season with a record of 52–43 under Manager Ed O'Rourke.
+The Colts finished 6.0 games behind the first place Salisbury Indians in the standings.
 In the playoffs, the Colts defeated the Easton Browns 2 games to 1 to advance to the Finals.
 In the 1937 Finals, the Salisbury Indians defeated Centreville 3 games to 2.
 Centreville played home games at Centreville Park, then called Queen Anne County Park.
 Centreville would play at the ballpark throughout their minor league duration.

-With the Eastern Shore League continuing play, the 1938 Centreville Colts placed 7th in the eight–team league, returning as a Phillies affiliate.
-The Centreville Colts finished the 1938 regular season with a record of 51–60, missing the playoffs and finishing 13.5 games behind the 1st place Salisbury Indians.
+With the Eastern Shore League continuing play, the 1938 Centreville Colts placed seventh in the eight–team league, playing as a Philadelphia Phillies minor league affiliate.
+The Centreville Colts finished the 1938 regular season with a record of 51–60, missing the playoffs and finishing 13.5 games behind the first place Salisbury Indians.
 Joe O'Rourke was the Colts' manager in 1938.

-In 1939, the Colts became an affiliate of the Boston Red Sox, and qualified for the 1939 Eastern Shore League playoffs.
-The team ended the 1939 season with a record of 62–60, placing 4th in the regular season standings under manager Cap Clark.
-The Colts were 21.5 games behind the 1st place Federalsburg A's.
+In 1939, the Colts again became an affiliate of the Boston Red Sox, and qualified for the 1939 Eastern Shore League playoffs.
+The team ended the 1939 season with a record of 62–60, placing fourth in the regular season standings under manager Cap Clark.
+The Colts were 21.5 games behind the first place Federalsburg A's.
 In the Playoffs, the Cambridge Cardinals swept Centreville in three games.

 In 1940, Centreville became the Centreville Red Sox.
 The franchise continued as a Boston Red Sox affiliate, changing monikers after the Pocomoke City Red Sox dropped the "Red Sox" moniker.
 The Centreville Red Sox ended the Eastern Shore League ended the 1940 season 20 games over .500, with a record of 68–48 losses.
-Centreville was 2nd in the regular season standings, 2.0 games behind the Dover Orioles as, Edwin Walls served as the Colts' manager.
+Centreville placed second in the regular season standings, 2.0 games behind the Dover Orioles as, Edwin Walls served as the Colts' manager.
 In the Playoffs, Centreville lost to the Salisbury Cardinals 3 games to 2.

-The Centreville Red Sox again qualified for the playoffs in the 1941 Eastern Shore League, which had reduced to six teams after the Dover Orioles and Pocomoke City Chicks had folded.
-Centreville ended the Eastern Shore League 1941 regular season with a record of 54–52 and were 4th in the standings, 11.0 games behind the pennant winning Milford Giants.
+The Centreville Red Sox again qualified for the playoffs in the 1941 Eastern Shore League, which had reduced to six teams after the Dover Orioles and Pocomoke City Chicks franchises folded.
+Centreville ended the Eastern Shore League 1941 regular season with a record of 54–52 and placed fourth in the standings, 11.0 games behind the pennant winning Milford Giants.
 Qualifying for the Playoffs under managers Edwin Walls, Lee Wortman and Eddie Popowski, the Milford Giants swept the Red Sox in 3 games.
 After the 1941 season, the league did not return for the 1942 season due to World War II.